 - Around 40 to 60 minutes to analyze and report a single user session thoroughly.
 It will take a considerable amount of time to analyze a test session with 10 users so plan ahead.

 - Bonus: Allow yourself some extra time to compile the results to form a presentation for your team.
 Communicating your findings the right way benefits everyone, it simply makes it easier for the team to digest.

 They made it!
-All the way through your test scenario, failed a few task on the road, but hey, this is what the tests are for right?
+All the way through your test scenario, failed a few tasks on the road, but hey, this is what the tests are for right?
 So, what now?
 Any final thoughts?

-Asking “how it all went” as a last question will not cut it, they will just repeat their last comment and get more frustrated about your never ending questions.
-At this point we love benefiting from flexible and resourceful data handling capabilities of web forms.
+Asking “how it all went” as the last question will not cut it, they will just repeat their last comment and get more frustrated about your never-ending questions.
+At this point, we love benefiting from flexible and resourceful data handling capabilities of web forms.
 Since we are in the digital form business, we know a trick or two about how to use them effectively, below are some ideas which you might find useful.